-An important drawback of planar reflectarray antennas is their narrow bandwidth due to the use of resonant elements and the differential spatial delay [1], [2].
-The use of subwavelength elements, with a periodicity smaller than half a wavelength at the working frequency, improves the bandwidth of reflectarrays [3].
-However, these elements have an important limitation in the total range of phase-shift provided [4], which limits the design of advanced reflectarrays with shaped beams.
-In addition, sub-wavelength elements do not solve the differential spatial delay, which is critical in very large reflectarrays [1].
-The latter issue may be solved with the use of true time delay elements [5], although their topology may be complex when dealing with two polarizations at the same time and thus not suitable for a direct optimization of the whole reflectarray antenna.
-Another solution is to employ faceted [6] or curved [7] reflectarrays, at the expense of complicating the geometry and overall cost of the antenna.
+A drawback of planar reflectarrays is their narrow bandwidth due to the use of resonant elements and the differential spatial delay [1].
+The use of sub-wavelength elements may improve the bandwidth of reflectarrays [2] at the expense of reducing the total range of phase-shift provided [3], which limits the design of advanced reflectarrays with shaped beams.
+In addition, sub-wavelength elements do not solve the differential spatial delay, which is critical in very large reflectarrays.
+The latter issue may be solved with the use of true time delay elements [4], although their topology may be complex when dealing with two polarizations.
+Another solution is to employ faceted [5] or curved [6] reflectarrays, at the expense of complicating the geometry and overall cost of the antenna.

 In this work, an alternative method for planar reflectarrays employing a multi-resonant element and performing an optimization at several frequencies is proposed for dual-polarized, contoured-beam reflectarrays with improved cross-polarization performance.
 In this way, both bandwidth limitations are overcome, since the multi-resonant elements provide more bandwidth [1] and the optimization at several frequencies minimizes the differential spatial delay produced by the planar nature of the reflectarray antenna.
-A very large reflectarray with southern Asia coverage is employed to demonstrate this design strategy, using the generalized intersection approach [8] as the optimization algorithm.
-The multi-frequency optimization procedure is divided into three stages to facilitate convergence towards a wideband performance.
-First, a design at central frequency is carried out.
-This initial layout complies with the copolar requirements in a narrow bandwidth.
+A very large reflectarray with southern Asia coverage is employed to demonstrate this design strategy, using the generalized intersection approach [7] as the optimization algorithm.
+The procedure is divided into three stages to facilitate convergence towards a wideband performance.
+First, a narrowband design at central frequency is carried out.
 Then, using a limited number of degrees of freedom (DoF), a multi-frequency optimization is carried out.
 Finally, the number of DoF is increased to further improve the wideband performance of the reflectarray.
-In addition, requirements for cross-polarization performance in the form of crosspolar discrimination (XPD) are considered.
+Requirements in the form of crosspolar discrimination (XPD) are also considered.
 The optimized reflectarray complies with the copolar specifications in a 10% bandwidth (11.80 GHz-13.20 GHz) while the XPD is better than 33 dB in the whole band.

 II.
-DESIGN METHODOLOGY FOR BROADBAND PERFORMANCE
+DESIGN METHODOLOGY